Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 );
 ```

-You also need to tell Pioreactor software how to populate this table from your sensor readings.
-Include the following in your code such that is runs when the plugin is loaded:
+You also need to tell Pioreactor software how to populate this table from your source of data.
+Include the following in your code such that it executes when the plugin is loaded:

  1. a parser function that accepts a MQTT topic and payload, and returns a dictionary that maps to the new tables schema.
  2. a `TopicToParserToTable` object is created with the MQTT topics to listen to, the parser, and the table name to load to.
 This `TopicToParserToTable` is provided to `register_source_to_sink`.